Reviews You Can Rely On

 What Level of Security Do You Need?

 If you own a bike, it's good practice to keep a bike lock handy.
 But depending on where you live, the type of bike you ride, and how long you plan to leave it unattended, you will likely be drawn toward one lock type over another.
-If you're riding an older bike through a small town to grab coffee, your security needs will be different than a big city commuter or university student sporting a shiny new bike.
+If you're riding an older bike through a small town to grab coffee, your security needs will differ from a big city commuter or university student sporting a shiny new bike.
 You will need to evaluate the safety of your typical surroundings and the value of your bike before deciding on what level of security you need out of your lock.

 What Locks Are Best for Transportation?